FirmoDaniel/A-Better-Puppers/README.md

 4. Write JS code that cycles through data and handles incoreect user entires, and store non-trival code in external sources using all applicale readability standards suchs as indentation and comments where needed.
  * Achieved - Both guides deploy if/else loops and conditional responses via text messages or class changes depending on user interaction.
 5. Design an implement manual testing with screen shots for verification, and fully document the project's start and end/ fully developed journey using a README.md file.
- * Achieved - VERIFY!
+ * Achieved - Manual testing is outlined below, and further testing/validation was carried out utilises W3C validators along with Chrome's lighthouse feature.
 6. Deploy finalised version to GitHub with clearly distinguishable comments where external sources were used.
- * Achieved - VERIFY!
+ * Achieved - deployed
 7. All code must pass code validators such as W3C and Jshint.
-    * Achieved - VERIFY!
+    * Achieved - results in the validation section below.

 ## UX

 #### Strategy & Scope planes
-The website is targeted at pet owners in need of advice and initially directs them to the three most commen problems.
+The website is targeted at dog owners in need of advice and initially directs them to the three most common problems.
 * Weight
 * Socialsation
 * Excercise

-The site offers simple first stepos to tackling each issue and offers increased help if needed via social media pages.
+The site offers simple first steps to tackle each issue and offers increased help if needed via social media pages.

-The above categories and broekn down further for new or experiance owners, puppy care or second chance warriors adopting their first pet.

 In terms of scope the current site was kept conscise so as not to overwhelm already worried owners.